 “If it isn’t written down, it didn’t happen.”

 Create an organized system for keeping records.
 Maintain a binder with important documents, IEPs, evaluations, correspondence, and meeting notes.
 This will help you stay prepared, track progress, and have information readily accessible when needed.

 5. Use facts / not emotion

 If you can find a fellow parent/grandparent/friend who can go in with you, that is even better.
 A second set of eyes is always helpful.
-There may be things that your Partner In Crime (PIC) may think are important that you may have missed.
-Your PIC may be there just to observe and take notes.
-Your PIC may begin a meeting by asking for everyone’s name and function.
-The PIC is also good for emotional strength.
+There may be things that your Partner in crime may think are important that you may have missed.
+Your partner may be there just to observe and take notes.
+Your partner may begin a meeting by asking for everyone’s name and function.
+The partner in crime is also good for emotional strength.
 If you feel like the team is not listening to you it is easy to become emotional.
 Having a close friend there may be able to help keep your calm in the middle of this raging storm.
 It’s just good practice to bring a back up to a meeting.
 Teachers do it, principals do it, students do it, and so should parents.
 I would never advise going into a professional meeting alone.
 It is one reason why the police cannot force a citizen to speak without a lawyer.

 3. Never be afraid to advocate for your child.

 Don’t hesitate to speak up for your child’s needs.
 Be their voice when necessary.
 Trust your instincts and fight for what you believe is in their best interest.
 Your advocacy can make a significant difference in their educational journey.

 There really is no reason to be intimidated by these people at all.
 They all have “more important” meetings to attend to and none of them are really up to date on district policy and certainly are not familiar with the law.
 I would be surprised if you met many teachers who could tell you what ESSA is.
 Which is why number two is number two.